Graduate Research Assistant — Rice University

 Hello, I'm

 I'm a PhD student at Rice University advised by Dr. Kaiyu Hang in the Robotics and Physical Interactions Lab.
-My research focuses on interactive perception and allowing robots to confidently manipulate their environment.
+My research focuses on interactive perception and robot learning from internet scale videos.
 I received my B.S. in Computer Science from Rice University in 2024 with Distinction in Research and Creative Works.

 Previously, I worked at Pinterest, where I contributed to the bulk ingestion efforts, pin title cleaning algorithms, and sales operations data analysis.
 I also enjoy working on side projects from time to time.